SageNA/teamcity-chutzpah-meta-runner/README.md

 # TeamCity Chutzpah Meta-Runner
-TeamCity meta-runner for Chutzpah Console.
-Does not require Chutzpah to be pre-installed on agents as it will automatically download the latest
+TeamCity meta-runner for the Chutzpah Console JavaScript test runner.
+Does not require Chutzpah to be pre-installed on agents as the runner can automatically download the latest
-Chutzpah Console NuGet.
+Chutzpah Console NuGet package.

 ## How to use